oasis-tcs/openc2-jadn-im/imjadn-v1.0-cn03.md

 ![JADN for Enumerated Types](images/JADN-with-items-json.drawio.png)

-Figure 3-6 illustrates the structure of JADN for defining a **CoreType** of Array, Choice, Map, or Record; for these types each field definition in the **Fields** array has five elements:
+Figure 3-6 illustrates the JADN structure for defining a **CoreType** of Array, Choice, Map, or Record; for these types each field definition in the **Fields** array has five elements: